fkrein1/venmo/README.md

 $ API docs: http://localhost:3008/api-docs
 ```

-To run the server coverage tests use the commands:
+To run the backend coverage tests use the commands:
 <br>

 ```